Paulnolan90/p1-scoutinggroup/README.md

 Submit button on sign up page was not contrasting enough with the background according to Wave testing so font color was changed.
 Retest was done and all clear.

-The form that I built does not send information to anyone as this would require further knowledge that is later in the course.
+The form that I built on the sign-up page does not send information to anyone as this would require further knowledge that is later in the course.

 ## Deployment